Person walking down a sunlit path surrounded by trees at sunrise

 The care and crisis stabilization provided at Ocean View is empathetic, secure, and supportive.
 Our comprehensive crisis stabilization and symptom management care supports clinical improvement.
 We have medical, psychiatric, recreation therapy, and social workers who provide the care essential to stabilization.

-Onsite Medical Director to Help Monitor Medication Needs
+On-Site Medical Director to Help Monitor Medication Needs

 Patients admitted to inpatient and outpatient symptom management and care will have their medication monitored by our medical director.
 Inpatient acute psychiatric care patients will have medication monitoring once they show clinical improvement.
 Those participating in PHP and IOP will have weekly medication monitoring.
-Our medical director will make adjustments to medication if needed.
+Our medical director will make medication adjustments if needed.

 Manage Symptoms That Can Lead to Self-Destructive Behaviors